amy-tabb/calico/README.md

 All other arguments are ignored.
 ````

-Assuming you've downloaded some of the datasets from TODO, the arguments used to run a sampling is here:
+Assuming you've downloaded some of the datasets from Zenodo [http://doi.org/10.5281/zenodo.3520866](http://doi.org/10.5281/zenodo.3520866), the arguments used to run a sampling is here:

 sim1:  `./calico --network --k=8 --zero-tangent --zero-k3  --input=/home/username/data-calico/sim1/base/ --output=/home/username/data-calico/sim1/result/ --camera-size=80 --track-size=8 --ground-truth --verbose`